TheLux83/100-days-of-code/log.md

 **Thoughts:** Dumb me forogt one letter in bootstrap.css, so that it couldn't load.
 After that, I was able to play with the colors and the buttons.
 I've added a few links, too.
 Not acomplished very much.
 But it's a bit

+### Day 23: February 28, 2020

+**Today's Progress**: Tried to design my forms.
+First with bootstrap, then with crispy forms.

+**Thoughts:** I didn't know it is complicated to create a form with bootstrap.
+In my defense, I've created the database models with english names and want to have them in german printed.
+This don't seem to be that easy.
+Maybe I should'nt use ModelForm and switch to Form and create the forms from scratch